 Therefore, in the asymptotic limit we find

-Note that the finite contribution to the asymptotic value of the on-shell action originates entirely from the combination of the lower bound of the radial integration in the bulk term and the GHY term at the inner bounday, i.e. from the horizon.
-Had we excluded boundary terms contributions at the horizon, we would have obtained an opposite overall sign.
+Note that the finite contribution to the asymptotic value of the on-shell action originates entirely from the combination of the lower bound of the radial integration in the bulk term and the GHY term at the inner boundary, i.e.~from the horizon.
+Had we excluded the GHY boundary term contribution at the horizon, we would have obtained an opposite overall sign.
 Introducing the functions

 such that

 and

 with